PendragonDevelopment/classic-city-rails/syllabus.md

 # Prior to class

-## Create CodeSchool account
+### Create CodeSchool account
 - Try Ruby: tryruby.org

-## Create Github account
+### Create Github account
 - Try Git: try.github.com

+### Create StackOverflow.com account
+- StackOverflow.com is one of the most important resources a developer has access to.

+### Explore Slack
+- Slack is a communication tool that we'll be using for the class.

-# Class 1: Development Environment and Ruby Basics
+# Class 1: Dev Environment and Ruby Basics

 - Terminal/Command Line
 - Virtual Machines